Knape/triggerhappy/README.md

 * **returns:** ```Function```

 #### eventName ```String```
-For the moment the eventName can either be `MouseEvent`, `TouchEvent` or `KeybordEvent`
+For the moment the eventName can either be `MouseEvent`, `TouchEvent` or `KeyboardEvent`

 * **required:** ```true```
 * **default value:** ```MouseEvent```

 #### triggerName ```String```
-Depends on the current eventName passed to `th.fire` Check [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Event) for a list of availbable triggers
+Depends on the current eventName passed to `th.fire` Check [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Event) for a list of available triggers

 * **required:** ```true```